fiascko/fiascko/README.md

 ### Hi there 👋

 - I'm  Fiascko!
 I'm a passionate programmer and graphic designer with a love for creating visually appealing and functional projects.
-I enjoy bringing ideas to life through coding and design, and I'm constantly exploring new technologies and techniques to expand my skill set.
+I enjoy bringing ideas to life through coding and design.
+I'm constantly exploring new technologies and techniques to expand my skill set.

 - 💻 Full Stack Web Developer
 - 🚀 Independent Game Developer